-The Company started a three-hole drill program in late June 2010 to test the separate epithermal precious metal prospect on the property.
+The Company started a three-hole drill program in late June 2010 to test the epithermal precious metal prospect on the property.
 This area lies roughly two kilometers southwest of the previously drilled porphyry zone.
 This program was completed in early August 2010 after which it was suspended until all results were received.

-After making the discovery at the Ixtaca zone in August 2010, the Company immediately implemented an aggressive drill program and completed a total of 14 holes in 2010, all of which intersected mineralization.
+After making the discovery at the Ixtaca zone in August 2010, the Company immediately implemented an aggressive drill program and announced results from a total of 20 holes, all of which intersected mineralization.
 The Ixtaca gold-silver epithermal vein system has now been traced over 300 meters along strike.